tothgeza/StarWars/README.md

 ## Introduction

-This is my first project when i used React, I only wanted to practice React, fetch data from API and play a little bit with css.
+This is my first project when I used React, I only wanted to practice React, fetch data from API and play a little bit with css.

 ## Description